Qincheng Prison: Meals

 Prisoners receive different meals based on their ages, crimes committed, social status and job positions prior entering the prison.
 The monthly food budget for each high-ranking prisoner had always been nearly twice of the monthly salary of most ordinary factory workers in China until the 1970s, which was 60 renminbi.
 This was increased to more than 120 yuan in the 1990s.
 However, the monthly food budget for each low-ranking prisoner was only above 30 yuan in the 1990s.
 Three meals were provided on each day, Monday through Saturday.
 On Sundays and holidays, only two meals are provided.
 Each prisoner would receive boiled water for three times daily, one full cup each time, and a large cup given to each prisoner for this purpose.

 Low-ranking prisoners keep utensils themselves, and meals are delivered through the rectangular opening on the door about 1 foot above the ground.
 Breakfast consists of steamed corn flour bread and a piece of salted vegetable, while lunch and dinner consists of rice, noodle, and other grains.
 A vegetarian dish cooked with vegetables and a bowl of thin soup is also served with lunch and dinner.

-High-ranking prisoners need not to keep utensils themselves and meals are served by opening the doors.
+High-ranking prisoners need not keep utensils themselves and meals are served by opening the doors.
 Two vegetarian dishes and a dish with meat or fish, and bowl of thick soup are standard.
-A limited amount of milk and fruits are provided once weekly, and with special permission, some high-ranking prisoners can have a better meal that is often given to prisoners that are about to be released.
+A limited amount of milk and fruits are provided once weekly, and with special permission, some high-ranking prisoners can have a better meal that is often given to prisoners about to be released.